The Price of Water (A Babushka Short Story)

 Bullets pinged off the vehicle’s armor as they sped toward the south gate.
 Lev’s knuckles whitened as he clenched the wheel, his heart pounding in his chest.

-The heavy iron gate stood shut, a massive slab adorned with rusted chains and a thick padlock, the only barrier between them and freedom.
+The heavy iron gate loomed ahead, a massive slab secured with rusted chains and a thick padlock—the only barrier between them and freedom.

 “Mina, the rifle!”
 Lev barked, eyes darting between the gate and the narrowing expanse before them.
 “There’s no time!”